JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 The one thing that might save you is when you guess so badly that you under-shoot the minimum salary they can pay you to do the job.
 For example, you might tell them your expected salary is $65,000, but the minimum they pay for that job is $70,000.
 Then they would pay you $70,000 even though you "only" asked for $65,000—a huge win!
 Except they're paying you the absolute minimum salary they possibly can, and you could've gotten a lot more.

-If you *over*-estimate and tell them your salary expectation is $85,000, you may set off red flags that cause them to rethink the interview process altogether.
+If you *over*estimate and tell them your salary expectation is $85,000, you may set off red flags that cause them to rethink the interview process altogether.
 This is pretty rare, but you could disqualify yourself by being "too expensive" for them.
 If your expected salary is well above their budgeted pay range, they may just move on to other similar candidates with lower salary expectations.

 The bottom line is you probably aren’t going to guess what their [salary structure]({{ site.baseurl }}/book/salary-structures/what-is-a-salary-structure/) looks like, and if you try to guess you’ll cost yourself a lot of money.